-'The Left Hand Of Darkness' Turns 50 Years Old This March, But It's More Relevant Than Ever
+'The Left Hand Of Darkness' Challenged The Gender Binary 50 Years Ago — & It's Still Relevant

 On the planet of Gethen, every individual has the ability to both sire and bear children.
 Given that everyone is faced with the same biological burdens, and the same choices, the world is free of sexual shame.
 There is no sexism, no privileged gender, no weaker identity.
 There are no double standards.
 There is no rape.
 No, this isn't a dream, although to many readers, it probably sounds like one.
 This is the fictional future author Ursula K. Le Guin, who passed away in Jan.
 2018, imagined in The Left Hand of Darkness, an enduring feminist science fiction novel that asks readers to examine their assumptions about sex, gender, and our very binary world.

 Published in 1969, The Left Hand of Darkness earned Le Guin the Nebula and Hugo awards, and helped establish her as one of the most important voices in science fiction.
 Fifty years after its first publication, Le Guin's transformative novel still has plenty of lessons left to teach.

 Set several centuries in the future, The Left Hand of Darkness takes place on Gethen, otherwise known as Winter.
 On this fictional planet, inhabitants are ambisexual humans: individuals who are neither male nor female.
 For all but a few days a month, they are androgynes, only taking on the sexual attributes to mate and reproduce during kemmer.
 During this period, they can become sexually female or male, depending on their choices, relationships, and the context of their sexual encounter.